Move into IT management with a Master's in Information Systems online

 This course will provide an opportunity for participants to establish or advance their understanding of research through critical exploration of research language and approaches.
 The course introduces the language of research, principles and challenges, and the elements of the research process within quantitative, qualitative, and mixed methods approaches.
 Participants will use these theoretical underpinnings to begin to critically review literature relevant to their field or interests and determine how research findings are useful in forming their understanding of their work, social, local and global environment.

-To access the Information Systems Program Overview click here
+To access the Online Information Systems Program Overview click here

 Why Choose Independence University?

 IU's online and on-campus degree programs can help you prepare for employment in some of today's most rewarding job fields.
 Our programs are career-focused, without elective courses that you don't want or need, so you can finish your degree fast.